solo-fsw/sosxr-unity-timelineextensions/README.md

 1. **Add a `TimeControlTrack`** to your Timeline.
 2. **Create a `TimeControlClip`** and configure its properties.
-3. **Derive from `TimeControlBase`** to allow external objects to control playback.
+3. **Derive from `TimelineControl`** to allow external objects to control playback.
 Use its methods to pause, resume, or break loops.
-4. Make sure that each TimeControlClip has a unique TimeController assigned to it.
-This is done in the clip's inspector.
+4. Make sure that each TimeControlTrack has a unique TimeController assigned to it.
-   You cannot reuse.
+5.
 ### Note

 Setting the Timeline's timescale is a little different from using the default Pause function.
 The default Pause will